(previously known as : Teara protrahens)

 (Photo: Don Herbison-Evans, Bundaberg, Queensland)

 These Caterpillars are communal at first, living in a silken web on their food plant.
 They have been found on various plants from MYRTACEAE including:

 Later instars separate and feed in solitude.
-They are yellow and hairy, with a dorsal black spot on each of the first two abdominal segments, and a dark band along each side of the body.
+They are yellow and hairy, with a dorsal black spot on each of the first two and last three abdominal segments, and a short brown tussock on each abdominal segments.
 They have orange legs and a brown head.

 They become communal again at pupation time.
 They pupate in adjacent cocoons, between leaves of the food plant.

 The adult moths have forewings that are dark brown speckled with silver flecks, with a large pale yellow spot near the centre, a broken yellow line along the termen and costa, and a subterminal row of cream spots.
 The moths have a wingspan of about 2.5 cms.

 The species has been found in

 Thomas P. Lucas,